Unboxed-Software/solana-course/content/pda.md

 counter_data.serialize(&mut &mut pda_counter.data.borrow_mut()[..])?;
 ```

-Now when a new review is created, two accounts are initialized.
+Now when a new review is created, two accounts are initialized:

-1. The first account stores the contents of the review just as before
+1. The first is the review account that stores the contents of the review.
+This is unchanged from the version of the program we started with.
 2. The second account stores the counter for comments

+### 6. Implement `add_comment`

-Lastly, let’s implement our `add_comment` function to create new comment accounts.
+Finally, let’s implement our `add_comment` function to create new comment accounts.

-When a new comment is created for a review, we will derive the PDA for the comment account using the review address and current count (stored in the counter account) as seeds.
-The count on the counter account will then increment by 1 every time a new comment is created.
+When a new comment is created for a review, we will increment the count on the comment counter PDA account and derive the PDA for the comment account using the review address and current count.

 Since the count updates every time a new comment is created, we can create an arbitrary number of comments for a review and easily fetch all the comments associated with any review.
 As long as we have the address of the review account, we can find the number of comments for the review.
 With the comment count, we can then loop through the count to derive and fetch all the comment accounts for a review.